cjnoble/Assembly/README.md

-# Learning hot tu use assembly on a Raspberry Pi
+# Learning how to use assembly on a Raspberry Pi